 With the exception of practice, tensioning is the single most important aspect of lock picking, yet it is the most overlooked and undervalued.

 When it comes down to choosing your turning tool the most important thing to remember is that the majority of the feedback you receive from the lock comes from your turning tools and it is crucial that you use one that will provide you with the most feedback possible.

 This is yet another place where the GSP Ghost set shines bright!

-It offer 6 non twisty tension wrenches in a variety of thickness, width, and length that will fit just about any sized keyway!
+It offers 6 non-twisty tension wrenches in a variety of thicknesses, widths, and lengths that will fit just about any sized keyway!

-Also as beginner you ideally want to start with a non twisty style of tension wrench.
+Also, as a beginner, you ideally want to start with a non-twisty style of tension wrench.

 The twists in tension wrenches act similar to a spring and dampen the vibrations moving through the wrench.